linkmalloc/proudbisayabai.ph/_posts/2026-03-17-cebuanos-can-now-cross-srp-safely-with-new-il-corso-bridge.md

 Visitors can now move more conveniently between Il Corso and nearby developments without crossing the busy highway at street level.

-The Il Corso footbridge is the latest pedestrian infrastructure in the SRP, and Sala said additional developments may follow as the City di Mare project continues to expand.&#x20;
+The City di Mare Pedestrian Bridgeway is the latest pedestrian infrastructure in the SRP, and Sala said additional developments may follow as the City di Mare project continues to expand.&#x20;

 Once fully completed in April, the bridge will provide a permanent and safer crossing for pedestrians in one of Cebu City’s busiest coastal districts.
 (LLP)